dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-postgresql-with-tests-part-2.md

 ## Write tests for get all the links feature

-Now that the utility functions are created, let's use them and setup the tests.
+Now that the utility functions are created, let's use them and set up the tests.
 Create a file `src/links/links.spec.ts` and add the following code:

 ```ts
 import { INestApplication } from '@nestjs/common';